diesttro/paint/README.md

 ## Description

-Basic Paint in plain JavaScript.
+Basic paint in plain JavaScript.

+Draw with diferent colors and line sizes, you can also undo and redo.

+You can see a demo [here](https://diesttro.github.io/paint/).

 ## Usage

-To run the app simply open the index.html file in the /public folder.

-To make any changes do it in the /src folder and then rebuild the app.

-Before rebuild, make sure you have all the dependencies installed
+Before start make sure you have all the dependecies installed.

 ```bash
 npm i
 ```

-After making the changes, you can rebuild the app.
+To make any changes do it in /src folder and then rebuild the app.

 ```bash
 npm run build
 ```

-Now you can open index.html and see the changes.
+Now you can open index.html in /public folder and see the changes.

-App made by **Carlos Diestro**